cmushroom/redis-pro/README.md

 ## Intro
 * redis-pro is a simple and easy to use management of redis， written in SwiftUI.
-* [Sequel-Ace](https://github.com/Sequel-Ace/Sequel-Ace) and Aliyun DMS was borrowed from the development process，Sequel-Ace (Sequel-Pro) is a simple and easy to use mysql management
+* [Sequel-Ace](https://github.com/Sequel-Ace/Sequel-Ace) and Aliyun DMS was borrowed in the development process，Sequel-Ace (Sequel-Pro) is a simple and easy to use mysql management

 ## Install
 * download package in release page